Suzdalev/DJI_LRF_rename/README.md

 DJI *.LRF file is Low Resolution File, just compressed version of original recording.
 This file is not useless, it could be used as proxy file for video editing.

+# What does script do?

+This script basically renames all *.LRF files into *_proxy.mp4 files e.g.

+> DJI_0001.LRF ==> DJI_0001_proxy.mp4

+Script renames all files in current folder(where the script is), and recursively in all subfolders.

 # Usage

 pyhton interpreter: